“Would you mind explaining things from the beginning?” Kaela asked, as they ran towards the village.

 “I’ve met her on several occasions,” Visola claimed.
 “She is the perfect weapon the MLC could have asked for.
 She is cold and can defeat all kinds of enemies.
 However, she has a nasty habit of sitting back and watching how things progress.
 Even if she was here, I doubt she’d help us.”

 “Then… what can we do?”
 Kaela asked, frightened of what lay ahead.
+She bit her lip as she avoided everyone else’s gaze as she kept her focus on the ground in front of her.

 “You said that a barrier had blocked Brayden.
 Dark Soul probably made it so the Phoenix Hunter couldn’t interfere.
 Which confirmed my hypothesis, Brayden Valero’s power and aura is similar to that of the Phoenix Hunter’s,” Visola said.